-For a world in which most folks have yet to understand the practical dysfunctions introduced into today’s world of work simply by having managers (and the inevitable accompanying hierarchy, power structures,etc.), talking about leadership and the different forms of leadership can seem like an irrelevance.
+We live – and work – in a world in which most folks have yet to understand the practical dysfunctions of having managers (and the inevitable accompanying hierarchies, power structures, etc.).
+So talking about leadership, its different forms and its distinctions from management, can seem like an irrelevance to many.

 Nevertheless, and leading on from my recent ACE conference keynote, I have come to believe that leadership is in essence an idea mired in the Analytic mindset.
 No less dysfunctional, and more pernicious even, than the idea of hierarchical management.
 I invite you to consider that there may be more effective forms of organisational guidance, inspiration and direction, in particular the one I explore here: Fellowship.